This post is about the Termux commands list and gives you an overview of how to use the basic commands for Termux for performing basic tasks.

 Show the location of files

 pkg files used to show the location of installed files and packages in the Termux.
-The command with example is shown below:
+The command with an example is shown below:

 pkg files package name